What To Do If Your Cat is Missing

 Talk to your neighbours, and ask them to check their homes and gardens too.
 Some might let you check yourself - and this is a great idea if you can.

-Visit houses up and down your road, speak to the people who live opposite you, and also the ones behind.
+Visit houses up and down your road and speak to the people who live opposite you, and also the ones behind.

 Don't forget to take a photo with you - and leave your contact details with everybody you speak to.